dfki-asr/gCodeInfo/README.md

 GCodeInfo
 =========

-This is a fork from [GCodeInfo]{https://github.com/dietzm/GCodeInfo}.
+This is a fork from [GCodeInfo](https://github.com/dietzm/GCodeInfo).
-For more information, please see there.
+For more information and for giving all the credits, please see [there]((https://github.com/dietzm/GCodeInfo)!

-All that is done here, is to convert GCodeInfo into more Maven project.
+All that is done here, is to mavenize GCodeInfo.

 Install GCodeInfo into your local Maven repo via
 ```